PUT-PTM/WeatherRover/README.md

 ### Overview

-WheaterRover is a project build on STM32 of remote controlled car with weather sensor, that uses bluetooth communication to control direction of movements and send weather data.
+WheaterRover is a project build on STM32 of remote controlled car with weather sensor, that uses bluetooth communication (Android applicaton) to control direction of movements and send weather data.

-### Description:

 ### Tools:
 * Microcontroller STM32F407VG DISCOVERY